lsshawn/mdpubs.nvim/README.md

    Hello, world!
    ```

-6. Save the file - it will automatically sync and get an ID!
+4. Save the file - it will automatically create and get an ID

 ### Converting Existing Notes